East 17: Mortimer's third departure, Craig's arrival, 24/7, and Hendy's departure (2013–present)

 Tony Mortimer departed for the third time in 2013.
-Robbie Craig later joined East 17 in early 2014.
+Robbie Craig (born 1967) later joined East 17 in early 2014.
 John Hendy and Terry Coldwell became the only original members in the group at that stage.

-In 2017, East 17 partook in B*Witched's Australia & NZ Tour as a supporting act alongside Atomic Kitten, S Club 3, and Liberty X.

-During this time, the band released their sixth studio album, 24/7, exclusively in Australia, titling it 24/7: Australian Tour Edition.
+In 2017, East 17 partook in B*Witched's Australia & NZ Tour as a supporting act alongside Atomic Kitten, S Club 3, and Liberty X. During this time, the band released their sixth studio album, 24/7, exclusively in Australia, titling it 24/7: Australian Tour Edition.
 In June 2018, John Hendy departed the group, citing personal reasons.
 Since then, Terry John joined the band as Hendy's replacement, performed with them at numerous shows, but eventually also left and was replaced by Joe Livermore.

 On 27 August 2021, East 17 released 24/7 internationally.

 On 27 May 2022, East 17 released a new single, said to be from an upcoming album, called "I Just Wanna".

+On 1 December 2023, the band issued the single "Merry Quitmas".
+It was released in collaboration with Riot Labs, an anti-smoking charity.

+On 11 December 2024, they released the single "Tell Me You're the One".